megharajkhalate/schoolsite/README.md

-Technologies used open source, all references of used code.
-Flow and key features of the site.
+Technologies used : HTML, CSS, JS
-    Anyone with incomplete information will not be selected.
+Flow and key features : This site is having home page and Contact us page